What to Do If the Car Seat Is Defective

 Filing a Claim for a Defective Car Seat

 You may have a right to compensation for medical bills and related losses if your child was injured in a car accident or other such incident because a car seat was defective.
-You can seek compensation by filing an insurance claim or a lawsuit against the liable party.
+You can seek compensation by filing an or a lawsuit against the liable party.

 The first step in this process involves determining who the liable party may be.
 Often, the car seat manufacturer is liable for a defective car seat.
 Car seat manufacturers may also be liable when a car seat manual doesn’t provide correct or thorough information about safe usage.